docker/cli/docs/reference/commandline/exec.md

 this directory is used instead.

 COMMAND must be an executable.
 A chained or a quoted command does not work.
-For example, `docker exec -it my_container sh -c "echo a && echo b"` works, work, but `docker exec -it my_container "echo a && echo b"` does not.
+For example, `docker exec -it my_container sh -c "echo a && echo b"` does work, but `docker exec -it my_container "echo a && echo b"` does not.

 ## Examples